 3. Compress Your Data

 There are several services that allow you to compress the data you receive so that it won’t tax your data.
-The best example of this would be Onavo Extend, available on both iOS and Android.
+The best example of this would be Onavo Extend, available on Android.
 This app will act as a VPN: before the data goes to your device, it will go to Onavo’s servers for compression.